 Then Smells Like Teen Spirit unhinged the world.

 “Nirvana had serious problems.
 The sound kept cutting out in the middle of their first few songs, the drums broke, Kurdt’s voice was off.
 None of that mattered… They could have played the introduction to ‘Free Bird’ for 2 hours and kids would still be stumbling around dazed, saying ‘oh my gawd, they were so great.’
 It’s true.
-Dave, from D.C’s now defunct Scream, is a great drummer.
+Dave, from D.C.’s now defunct Scream, is a great drummer.
 He hits hard with a smile on his face,” said Dickson.

 “I think I want it to be anonymous.
 At first, I was really thinking about changing my name for the Nevermind record, but then I just decided to spell it the right way.
 I just wanted it to be confusing.
 I wish I would have done the same thing that Black Francis did when the Pixies did—he’s changed his name so many times that nobody really knows who he is.
 I wish nobody ever knew what my real name was so I could someday be a normal citizen again.
 I have no real reason.
 I just didn’t bother spelling it correctly.
 I didn’t care.
 I wanted people to spell it differently all the time,” said Cobain.

-A year later, on September 10, 1991, Nirvana released Smells Like Teen Spirit.
-Two weeks later, the album Nevermind arrived — shifting music history.
+A year later, on September 10, 1991, Nirvana released “Smells Like Teen Spirit.”
+Two weeks later came Nevermind, the album that would reshape popular music.

 What happened in those 52 weeks between September 1990 and September 1991 that made Smells Like Teen Spirit become Smells Like Teen Spirit?